Pat Parseghian

-Follow my latest cycling adventures and other musings in my blog.
+Follow my latest cycling adventures and miscellaneous musings in my blog.

 In the summer of 1996, I left my native New Jersey behind, moving to sunny California, where I had a downhill adventure on a pair of inline skates and finally experienced my first earthquake.

-Since 1990, I have been an active volunteer with Recording for the Blind and Dyslexic, where I record technical material from books in computer science, psychology, and related fields.
+From 1990-2013, I was a volunteer with Learning Ally (formerly known as Recording for the Blind and Dyslexic), where I recorded technical material from books in computer science, psychology, and related fields.

 At Transmeta, I created the Transmeta Lab for Compatibility (TLC), the Quality Assurance organization that ensured that the Crusoe microprocessor would run any device or piece of x86 software you might feed it.

-Over the years, I have contributed to various editions of Mark Sobell's A Practical Guide to . . . books; most recently, A Practical Guide to LINUX.
+I contributed to early editions of Mark Sobell's A Practical Guide to . . . books, including A Practical Guide to LINUX.

 I managed XUNET 2, a cross-country ATM network that linked AT&T Bell Laboratories with several universities and government labs.
 XUNET 2 provided the infrastructure for the BLANCA testbed.
-I was also involved with the Plexus Project, providing 100 Mbps fiber optic network connections for two New Jersey schools:
+I was also involved with the Plexus Project, providing 100 Mbps fiber optic network connections for two public schools in New Jersey.

 Before that, I managed the Computing Facilities for the Dept. of Computer Science at Princeton University.